JohnnyNassif/agilis/infra/docs/client/BACKUPS_AND_RECOVERY_EXPECTATIONS.md

   - lifecycle policy deletion
   - soft delete / snapshots (if enabled)

+**Note:** Storage tiering behavior (Hot/Cool/Archive) depends on Storage replication/account capabilities and policy configuration.
+If you have a specific tiering/retention requirement, request confirmation from the Agilis operator.

 ### Key Vault
 - If a secret was deleted and soft delete is enabled, it may be recoverable.